prometheus/docs/content/docs/alerting/configuration.md

 Alertmanager can reload its configuration at runtime.
 If the new configuration is not well-formed, the changes will not be applied and an error is logged.
-A configuration reload is triggered by sending a `SIGHUP` to the process.
+A configuration reload is triggered by sending a `SIGHUP` to the process or sending a HTTP POST request to the `/-/reload` endpoint.

 ## Configuration file